top of page

 Welcome to Italy, a country synonymous with rich history, art, culinary delights, and stunning coastal roads.
 If you're planning to explore the scenic landscapes behind the wheel, there are vital points to remember:

-1. Right-Hand Drive: like most of Europe, Italy follows the right-hand driving system.
-Always stick to the right side of the road.
+1. Right-Hand Drive: Like most of Europe, Italy follows the right-hand driving system.
+Always drive on the right side of the road.

 2. Speed Limits: The limit is typically 50 km/h (31 mph) in cities and urban areas.
 On main non-urban roads, it's 90 km/h (56 mph); on highways or 'autostrada,' it's 130 km/h (81 mph).
 However, always stay alert for signs indicating different limits.

 3. Autostrade: These are Italy's toll highways.
-While they are the quickest routes between major cities, you'll need to pay tolls, which can be done in cash or by credit card.
+While they are the quickest routes between major cities, you'll need to pay tolls by cash or credit card.

-5. Documentation: Ensure your driving license, car registration, and insurance are handy.
-For international travelers, an International Driving Permit may also be required.
+6. Documentation: Ensure your driving license, car registration, and insurance are handy.
+An International Driving Permit may also be required for international travelers.

-10. Emergency Numbers: For general emergencies, dial 112.
-In case of road assistance, the Automobile Club d'Italia (ACI) can be reached at 803 116.
+11. Emergency Numbers: For general emergencies, dial 112.
+For road assistance, the Automobile Club d'Italia (ACI) can be reached at 803 116.

 Italy, with its beautiful coastal roads, vineyard-laden countryside, and mountainous regions, offers a mesmerizing driving experience.
 By understanding and respecting the rules, you can ensure a safe and memorable journey through this captivating European gem!
 Safe travels! 🚗